FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Introduction

 \section{Introduction}

 Graph convolutional networks (GCNs) have been widely used for applications ranging from fake news detection in social networks to anomaly detection in sensor networks~\citep{benamira2019semi,zhang2020semi}.
-This data, however, can be too large to store at a single server, e.g., records of billions of users' website visits.
-Strict data protection regulations such as General Data Protection Regulation (GDPR) in Europe (EU) and Payment Aggregators and Payment Gateways (PAPG) in India (IN) also require the private data only stored in local clients.
+This data, however, can be too large to be trained on a single server, e.g., records of billions of users' website visits.
+Strict data protection regulations such as the General Data Protection Regulation (GDPR) in Europe and Payment Aggregators and Payment Gateways (PAPG) in India also require that private data only be stored in local clients.
 In non-graph settings, federated learning has recently shown promise for training models on data that is kept at multiple clients~\citep{zhao2018federated,yang2021achieving}.
 Some papers have proposed federated training of GCNs~\citep{he2021fedgraphnn,zhang2021subgraph}.
-Typically, these consider a framework in which each client has access to a subset of a large graph, and clients iteratively compute local updates to a semi-supervised model on their local subgraphs, which are occasionally aggregated at a central server, as in Figure~\ref{fig:problem}'s illustration of the federated node classification task to predict the unknown labels of local nodes in each client.
+Typically, these consider a framework in which each client has access to a subset of a large graph, and clients iteratively compute local updates to a semi-supervised model on their local subgraphs, which are occasionally aggregated at a central server.
+Figure~\ref{fig:problem}(left) illustrates the federated node classification task of predicting unknown labels of local nodes in each client.

+The main challenge of applying federated learning to GCN training tasks involving a single large graph is that \emph{cross-client edges exist among clients}.
+In Figure~\ref{fig:problem}, for example, we see that some edges will connect nodes in different clients.
+We refer to these as ``cross-client edges''.